...

 UK took the drug for 10 years, some 122,000 deaths could be prevented

-over two decades.
-But they warn aspirin can cause internal bleeding and say medical advice must be sought before using it.
+But they warn aspirin can cause internal bleeding and say medical advice must be sought before using i...

 Humans are constantly at war with disease.
 We lob antibiotic missiles